Carbon impact of tourism 'eye-opening'

 "We've seen a growing number of hotels, airports and tour operators that have all become carbon neutral so there is a momentum."

-Experts say that offsetting, where tourists spend money on planting trees to mitigate their carbon footprint will have to increase, despite reservations about its' effectiveness.
+Experts say that offsetting, where tourists spend money on planting trees to mitigate their carbon footprint will have to increase, despite reservations about its effectiveness.

 Awareness is also the key.
 The WTTC say that the recent water crisis in Cape Town has also helped people recognise that changes in climate can impact resources like water.